petercb/k3os/README.md

 ## Building

-To build k3OS you just need Docker and then run `make`.
-All artifacts will be put in `./dist/artifacts`.
+To build k3OS you just need Docker and then run `./scripts/package`.
+All artifacts will be put in `./dist/`.

-If you are running on Linux you can run `./scripts/run` to run a VM of k3OS in the terminal.
+If you are running on Linux you can run `./scripts/run-qemu` to run a VM of k3OS in the terminal.
 To exit the instance type `CTRL+a c` to get the qemu console and then `q` for quit.

-The source for the kernel is in `https://github.com/petercb/k3os-kernel` and similarly you just need to have Docker and run `make` to compile the kernel.

 ## Configuration Reference